adaliszk/web-toolbox/packages/eslint-config-typescript/README.md

 - Two empty lines are required between imports and top level blocks, similar to PEP8

-- Explicit any is disabled because with TDD/BDD often it is a step to define an any type before it becomes more restrained

 - Inferrable type removals are disabled because many type reflection libraries depends on having the types declared even if otherwise it could be inferred.